 The use of forced arbitration to settle employment claims has risen rapidly since the early 1990s.
-In 1991 Congress made jury trials and money damages available under Title VII., In 1992, Congress passed the Americans with Disabilities Act.
-But these expansions of workers’ protections were undermined almost as soon as they were implemented when when the Supreme Court permitted an employer to force its employees to resolve disputes in arbitration as a condition of employment.
+In 1991, Congress made jury trials and money damages available under Title VII.
+In 1992, Congress passed the Americans with Disabilities Act.
+But these expansions of workers’ protections were undermined almost as soon as they were implemented when when the Supreme Court held in 1991 that an employer could force its workers to resolve disputes in arbitration as a condition of employment.

 Luke, a mother of four and a grandmother, started working as a licensed nurse practitioner for Baptist Health Systems (BHS) at its Medical Center in 1971.
 In November 1997, she was told she must sign a form agreeing to the company’s new “Dispute Resolution Program,” which relegated employees to arbitration to seek redress for legal claims.
 Luke did not want to forfeit her rights.
 Despite twice being told that she would be fired if she did not sign the agreement, she refused to sign it.
 Three years later, Luke was fired for “insubordination” after almost 30 years of working for BHS with high performance ratings.
 As a 59-year-old African-American woman, Luke believed she was fired due to her race and age, so she filed claims with the U.S. Equal Employment Opportunity Commission (EEOC) and then in federal court.
 Even though she had never signed an agreement calling for her to settle disputes in arbitration, BHS asked the federal court to dismiss her court case on the basis of the company’s arbitration policy.
 The federal court said that BHS could force her to arbitrate because she remained in her job after company officials presented the arbitration agreement to her.
 A federal appeals court ordered her into arbitration.
 According to her lawyer, it was impossible for Luke to get an unbiased arbitrator.
 As a result, her claims of discrimination and retaliation were denied, and she got no relief whatsoever.